FBI Director Chris Wray defends the 'real FBI' against criticism from House Republicans

 Republicans have requested interviews with Weiss and other Justice Department officials, but those are not likely until after the case is closed, in line with department policy.

-Some of the GOP's most conservative members are pushing to cut off some funding for the FBI.
+Some of the GOP's most conservative members are pushing to cut off some funding for the FBI, and Speaker Kevin McCarthy, R-Calif., has questioned a plan to move the FBI headquarters from downtown Washington to a suburb in Virginia or Maryland.
+He has said Congress should focus on FBI offices in the states.

-In a letter to Rep. Kay Granger, who leads the House Appropriations Committee, Jordan said appropriation bills should eliminate any money set aside for a planned relocation of the FBI’s headquarters from Washington to a capital suburb.
-He said Congress should look at moving the FBI's headquarters out of the region.

 Credit: AP